Sickaada/Collate/README.md

 ## Overview
 Currently, to execute any piece of code you find over the web, you change the tabs, search for online compilers or copy it and run on your machine.
 No more of this now! </br>
-Collate is a chrome extension first of its kind.
-What you need to do is select the code snippet you want to run and press  </br> "Ctrl/Cmd + B".</br>
+Collate is a chrome extension, the first of its kind.
+All you need to do is select the code snippet you want to run and press  </br> "Ctrl/Cmd + B".</br>
-In case you want to change the selected code, we have provided a code editor too.
+In case you want to modify the selected code, we have provided a code editor too.

 ### Supported Languages
 Collate currently supports following languages: